What we learned from Seahawks training camp Day 13: Back on field, Lano Hill still believes in himself

 But it was hard not to notice Akeem King getting the call during one team session to play with the first team defense at left cornerback, where Shaquill Griffin usually plays.

-Griffin then worked with the second team defense.
+Griffin then worked with the second-team defense.

-King has been the starting nickel most of camp but the Seahawks this week are going with Kalan Reed at that spot with the first-team defense.
+King has been the starting nickel most of camp, but the Seahawks this week are going with Kalan Reed at that spot with the first-team defense.

-King also got some snaps playing on the outside against Denver and had the highest-grade of any Seattle defensive player from Pro Football Focus for his play against the Broncos.
+King also got some snaps playing on the outside against Denver and had the highest grade of any Seattle defensive player from Pro Football Focus for his play against the Broncos.

-The Seahawks like versatility and King — who also has played safety in his NFL career — has a build more like an outside corner, listed at 6-1, 215.
+The Seahawks like versatility, and King — who also has played safety in his NFL career — has a build more like an outside corner, listed at 6 feet, 1 inch and 215 pounds.
 So maybe the Seahawks are just giving him some more work there to see how it looks.

 But it’s something to keep an eye on.